by Eddie Lando

 John Michael's day off slows him down

 The train lights flickered twice.
-John looked around at the other disconcerted riders.
+John looked around at the other disconcerted train riders.
 Murmurs of fear stirred the car.
-The man on the intercom said: “Ladies and gentleman, I apologize for the inconvenience and delay.
+The man on the intercom came on: “Ladies and gentleman, I apologize for the inconvenience and delay.
+Sadly, there is a medical emergency at the stop ahead of us, and this train is out of service.
 You’re all going to have to exit the car from out of the back immediately.
 Again, I apologize for the inconvenience.”

-John was startled like the rest of the passengers.
+John had ridden the train enough times to know that medical emergency meant someone jumped in front of the train.
+He was sad, and startled like the rest of the passengers.
 They had to exit the train in the middle of an underground tunnel and walk back to the last station.
 John filed out and squeezed through the emergency exit doors in the back of his car.
 He turned on the light on his phone and followed the beams of the other riders already in the tunnel.
 It seemed he would never get to the beach at this rate.
 He walked faster, toward the front of the pack, anxious to make the most of his day off.

 A mile and an hour passed and the scariest light the stray passengers could see came from the direction they walked: two headlights of an oncoming train.
 John squinted looking ahead, the light from his phone no longer relevant.